jacebenson/jace.pro/content/post/2018-02-15-print-out-variables/index.md

 authors: ["jace"]
 ---

-Let me prefice this code with there is another way to do this but it's undocumented.\
+Let me preface this code with there is another way to do this but it's undocumented.\
 That is using the `GlideappVariablePoolQuestionSet` class as [posted here by Chuck Tomasi](https://community.servicenow.com/thread/245758).